pantheon-systems/terminus/README.md

 ------------
 Here are steps to follow if you would like to contribute to Terminus:

-1. Add an issue to GitHub issues regarding how you feel your change should be implemented any what it will accomplish.
-2. Fork the repository.
+1. Fork the repository.
-3. Add your changes.
+2. Add your changes.
 Please add tests as necessary.
 You can check your syntax for coherence to our standards by running
   ```bash
   cd $HOME/pantheon-cli
   ./scripts/lint.sh